KonradMcClure/SDR_Receiver/README.md

 # SDR_Receiver
 The goal of this project was to design a low-cost software-defined radio (SDR) receiver in a team of two.
 The SDR receiver connects to an antenna and covers the filtering, mixing, and amplification of the desired signal.
 It then connects a sound card within a computer and software handles the demodulation of the signal into playable audio.
-The mixing is handled using an Arduino Nano running code provided to us by Professor Frohne, which interfaces with Quisk, an SDR radio program that controls the receiver through the Arduino.
+The mixing is handled using an Arduino Nano running code provided to us by our Professor, [Dr. Rob Frohne](https://github.com/frohro), which interfaces with Quisk, an SDR radio program that controls the receiver through the Arduino.
 Using Quisk, the radio can be tuned to a certain frequency by adjusting the speed of the local oscillator used in the mixing process.
 Our budget on this project to keep with the low-cost aspect was about $30 including fabrication of the PCB and the required components.

 # Table of Contents
 - Theory